 Our results of operations depend in part on the performance of our invested assets.
-As of December 31, 2013, 89% of our investment portfolio was invested in fixed-income securities.
+As of December 31, 2014, 89% of our investment portfolio was invested in fixed-income securities.
 Certain risks are inherent in connection with fixed-income securities, including loss upon default and price volatility in reaction to changes in interest rates and general market factors.
 In general, the fair value of a portfolio of fixed-income securities increases or decreases inversely with changes in the market interest rates, while net investment income realized from future investments in fixed-income securities increases or decreases along with interest rates.
-In addition, 12% of our fixed-income securities.
+In addition, 35% of our fixed-income securities have call or prepayment options.
+This subjects us to reinvestment risk should interest rates fall and issuers call their securities.
 Furthermore, actual net investment income and/or cash flows from investments that carry prepayment risk, such as mortgage-backed and other asset-backed securities, may differ from those anticipated at the time of investment as a result of interest rate fluctuations.
 An investment has prepayment risk when there is a risk that cash flows from the repayment of principal might occur earlier than anticipated because of declining interest rates or later than anticipated because of rising interest rates.
-The fair value of our fixed-income securities as of December 31, 2013 was \$410.1 million.
-If market interest rates were to increase 1%, the fair value of our fixed-income securities would decrease by approximately \$12.2 million as of December 31, 2013.
+The fair value of our fixed-income securities as of December 31, 2014 was \$450.8 million.
+If market interest rates were to increase 1%, the fair value of our fixed-income securities would decrease by approximately \$13.4 million as of December 31, 2014.
 The calculated change in fair value was determined using duration modeling assuming no prepayments.

-In addition to the general risks described above, although 76% of our portfolio is investment-grade, our fixed-income securities are nonetheless subject to credit risk.
+In addition to the general risks described above, although 75% of our portfolio is investment-grade, our fixed-income securities are nonetheless subject to credit risk.
 If any of the issuers of our fixed-income securities suffer financial setbacks, the ratings on the fixed-income securities could fall (with a concurrent fall in market value) and, in a worst case scenario, the issuer could default on its obligations.
-As of December 31, 2013 Hallmark had \$0.3 million exposed in its investment portfolio to sub-prime mortgages and \$27.7 million total exposure in mortgage-backed securities.
+As of December 31, 2014, Hallmark had \$0.3 million exposed in its investment portfolio to sub-prime mortgages and \$52.1 million total exposure in mortgage-backed securities.
 Future changes in the fair value of our available-for-sale securities will be reflected in other comprehensive income.